The 15 best TV shows to watch on Amazon Prime Video

 Transparent

 Transparent's unique story follows the Pfefferman siblings who discover their dad is transitioning into a woman named Maura.
-Other aspects of the Pfefferman's lives, like a sour marriage and a disappointing child, giving this tightly-scripted comedy-drama a relatable side.
+Other aspects of the Pfefferman's lives, like a sour marriage and a disappointing child, giving this tightly scripted comedy-drama a relatable side.
 Poignant and ambitious, Transparent is a show to look out for.

 Homecoming